pwelagedara/django_nba_starter/README.md

 ## Getting started

 If you want to run the project locally pick the local development option here.
-It is assumed that you have set up your development machine with `Python` and `pip`.
+It is assumed that you have set up your development machine with `git`, `Python`, `pip` and any other dependencies.

 In the cloud deployment section deploying on Heroku and containerized options are discussed.